A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: An information theoretical approach to peripheral processing

-The solutions of these equations to a step function as well as to many other input types (square wave, sinusoidal, ramp, etc) compare well to experimental measurements and are detailed in \citet{wong2020rate}.
-The response can also be carried out numerically using just a few simple lines of computer code (see Appendix A).
-There are, however, several drawbacks to this approach.
+The solution of (\ref{gut1})-(\ref{gut4}) to inputs of various types (step, square wave, sinusoidal, ramp, etc) compare well to experimental measurements and are detailed in \cite{wong2020rate}.
+The equations can also be solved numerically using just a few simple lines of computer code (see Appendix A for a numerical solution for the adaptation response).
+There are, however, several drawbacks to the theory.
 The predicted response falls short in two key aspects: (a) There is no saturation of response at high intensities; (b) The predictions are purely deterministic and do not account for the stochastic nature of the response.

-Next we turn to the derivation of several inequalities governing the predicted response of adaptation activity.